 Satellite event

-We announce our satellite event 'International school on quantum information theory' which will take place on April 29-30, 2026, at the Institute of Nuclear Sciences, UNAM, in Mexico City.
-More details to be announced.
+We announce the satellite event Advanced School "Geometry in Quantum Physics", to be held on April 29-30, 2026, at the Institute of Nuclear Sciences, UNAM, in Mexico City.

 Facilities